Practical test for cars explained

-All examiners are trained to carry out the test to the same standard, they do not have pass or fail quotas.
-So as long as you demonstrate the standard required you will pass your driving test.
+All examiners are trained to carry out the test to the same standard.
+They do not have pass or fail quotas.
+As long as you demonstrate the standard required, you will pass your driving test.

 Adverse weather conditions

-The DVA do not conduct driving tests in adverse weather conditions for the safety of the candidate and the examiner.
+The DVA does not conduct driving tests in adverse weather conditions for the safety of the candidate and the examiner.